renaudwangler/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_00-Global_Resources.md

 1. On the action bar, click **Delete**

-1. On the **Delte Resources** blade, type "**Yes**" in the **Confirm delete** text box and click **Delete**.
+1. On the **Delete Resources** blade, type "**Yes**" in the **Confirm delete** text box and click **Delete**.

-1. Don't wait for the deleteion of resources to complete : repeat previous steps for your **StagiaireXXX-RG2** Resource group whenever you created resources in it.
+1. Don't wait for the operation to finish : repeat the previous steps for your **StagiaireXXX-RG2** Resource group if you created resources in it.

-   >**Note**: Deletion of your resources is a slow process.
-If the task ends by a failure in the notification, relauch it or call your instructor for help.
+   >**Note**: Deleting your resources is a slow process. **Do not close the Azure Portal until all resources are deleted.** If the task ends with a failure message in the notification area, relaunch it or call your instructor for help.

    >**Note**: If you have provisionned a storage account for your Cloud Shell, you may keep it.
 If you delete it, please refer to the **Exercice 0** of this lab (**Lab 00**) to recreate it and retrieve any files you may need.